frankjmontero/Study-notes/CSSHighlights.md

 ## <u>**CSS Flexbox**</u>

+Flexbox is a one-dimensional CSS layout approach that focuses on the flow of content.
+It offers the ability to control the way items are spaced and aligned within a container.
 Placing the CSS property `display: flex;` on an element allows you to use other flex properties to build a responsive page.
 ```css
 div{
     height: 500px;